marcopennekamp/lore/articles/typed-components.md

 When importing attributes, the import adopts the mutability of the component attribute.
 You can also force an import to be immutable by using the `const` qualifier.

     import {const health} from healthState

 ### Adding and Removing Typed Components

 While adding components to and removing components from an entity can be achieved even with typed components, we can't update existing entity types at runtime to compensate for an added or removed component.
 However, behaviour such as this is exactly what we want to disallow with typed components **most of the time**.
-We don't want to accidentally pass an entity that does not have a Sprite to the `render(entity: Any has Position has Sprite)` function.
+We don't want to accidentally pass an entity that does not have a Sprite to the `render(entity: _ has Position has Sprite)` function.
 If we use this code with our entity, surely we should not be able to remove the Sprite component.

 However, in some cases it is beneficial to have a more dynamic entity type.
 Maybe some entity only really has some component in certain cases.
 In that case, we also probably want functions that are only executed if the specific component is currently part of the entity.